National Drowning Prevention Week

 • Wearing blue

-• Reaching out to your local municipality or local businesses to illuminate notable landmarks in blue light
+• Reaching out to your local municipality or local businesses to illuminate notable landmarks in blue light (and let us know about it!)

 • Using #DrowningPrevention on social media

-Main NDPW Messages to Emphasize
+Additional NDPW Messages to Emphasize

-These messages were selected because of the major risk factors presented in the Ontario Drowning Report – 2024 Edition.
+These messages were selected because of the major risk factors presented in the Ontario Drowning Report – 2025 Edition.

 • The Drowning Problem.
 Over 400 Canadians die in preventable water-related incidents annually.
 Even one drowning is one too many.